-There number of chickenpox and shingles presentations at EDs in the past week remained below baseline levels (Figure 13).
+The number of chickenpox presentations to EDs increased above baseline levels in the past week while shingles presentations decreased and remained below baseline levels (Figure 13).

 Figure 13.
 Number of varicella-zoster presentations to Emergency Departments in WA in the last eight weeks